KoljaB/RealtimeSTT/README.md

 stt-server-production --host 127.0.0.1 --port 8010
 ```

-For CPU INT8 deployment with Nemotron live transcription and authoritative
+For CPU INT8 deployment, the recommended pairing is
+`sherpa-onnx-nemotron-3.5-asr-streaming-0.6b-560ms-int8` for live hypotheses
+and `sherpa-onnx-nemo-parakeet-tdt-0.6b-v3-int8` for authoritative final
-Parakeet final transcription, install `RealtimeSTT[server,sherpa-onnx]` and
+transcription.
+Install `RealtimeSTT[server,sherpa-onnx]` and both pinned model
-install both pinned model bundles into persistent storage before following the
+bundles into persistent storage before following the server recipe.
+The
-server recipe.
-The `server` extra includes the local Silero ONNX VAD runtime
+`server` extra includes the local Silero ONNX VAD runtime used by legacy
+recorder-backed server paths.
+The versioned production WebSocket path owns its
+turn state and does not derive finalization from recorder VAD, so production
-used by recorder-backed WebSocket sessions, so production startup does not
-need an interactive Torch Hub download:
+startup does not need an interactive Torch Hub download:

 ```bash
 stt-install-sherpa-models --root ./models/sherpa-onnx --model all